SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 So, you ventured out into public, touched a table, and took a deep breath.
 How do you know if you have a cold or flu?

-The good news there are several reliable symptoms that will help to identify the sniffy, drippy, path ahead.
+The good news is that there are several reliable symptoms that will help identify the sniffy, drippy, path ahead.
 Learn these symptoms so that you can start your home remedies for cold and flu early before things get out of hand.

 Cold Symptoms